Shopify/polaris/polaris.shopify.com/content/foundations/patterns/help-content/index.md

 ---
 title: Help content
+description: Help content is educational text that describes interactive elements or offers information about concepts in the UI.
 keywords:
   - help text
   - learn more
   - help center
   - help
 ---

-# Help content

-​
-Help content is educational text that describes interactive elements or offers information about concepts in the UI.

 The goal of help content is to teach merchants: